Self-avoiding walks and polygons on hyperbolic graphs: Lower bounds for

-Let us start with $\mathcal{H}(7,3)$.
-For every $n\geq 1$, we define the $n$th layer of the graph to be the boundary of the ball of radius $n$ around $o$.
-We will study the families $W(x)$ of SAWs that start from some vertex $x\in G$, are not allowed to move to a previous layer, and the last two vertices of the walk lie in different layers.

-For every vertex $x$, we denote $W_n(x)$ the SAWs of $W(x)$ of length $n$, and for every vertex $x\neq o$, denote $W^+ _n(x)$ (respectively $W^- _n(x)$) the SAWs of $W_n(x)$ which are not allowed to move at any step to the neighbour of $x$ on the anticlockwise (resp. clockwise) direction.
-Let also $W_n(x,y)$ be the set of elements of $W_n(x)$ ending at $y$.
+Let us start with $\pazocal{H}(7,3)$.
+We will study the families $W(x)$ of SAWs that start from some vertex $x$ and are not allowed to move to a previous layer.
+For every vertex $x$, we denote $W_n(x)$ the SAWs of $W(x)$ of length $n$, and for every vertex $x\neq o$, denote $W^+ _n(x)$ (respectively $W^- _n(x)$) the SAWs of $W_n(x)$ which are not allowed to visit at any step, the same layer neighbour of $x$ on the anticlockwise (resp. clockwise) direction.

-We will partition the vertices of $\mathcal{H}(7,3)$ into $5$ sets $S_i$ according to the structure of their neighbourhoods.
+We will partition the vertices of $\pazocal{H}(7,3)$ into $5$ sets $S_i$ according to the structure of their neighbourhoods.
 The first set contains only $o$.
 The second set contains all those vertices which have $3$ neighbours in their next layer.
-The other three sets contain the remaining vertices, i.e. vertices with $4$ neighbours in their next layer.
-The third set contains those vertices (not in $S_1$ or $S_2$) with the property that both same layer neighbours have $4$ neighbours in their next layer (hence only the vertices of the first layer).
+The remaining vertices have exactly $4$ next layer neighbours by \Lr{span cycle} and \Lr{neigh-3}.
+The third set contains those vertices (not in $S_1$ or $S_2$) with the property that both same layer neighbours have $4$ neighbours in their next layer (hence only the vertices of the first layer can belong to this set).
 The fourth set contains those vertices with the property that one of the same layer neighbours has $3$ next layer neighbours and the other has $4$ next layer neighbours.
 Finally, the fifth set contains those vertices with the property that both same layer neighbours have $3$ neighbours in their next layer.

 The above observations can be used to express $W_n(x)$ using the following recurrences:

 for every $x\in S_2$, and